-(3) Mr.ten Hoedt's base salary amounts reported were paid in Swiss francs and the value reflected was translated to U.S. dollars as of April 29, 2022 at a rate of 1 Swiss Franc = 1.088 U.S. Dollars
+(1) Mr.ten Hoedt's base salary amounts reported were paid in Swiss francs and the value reflected was translated to U.S. dollars using the Corporate FX rate for April 29, 2023 of 1 Swiss Franc = 1.088 U.S. Dollars

-FISCAL YEAR 2022 ANNUAL MEDTRONIC INCENTIVE PLAN
+FISCAL YEAR 2023 ANNUAL MEDTRONIC INCENTIVE PLAN

 The Medtronic Incentive Plan provides an opportunity to earn an annual cash payout for performance relative to pre-established financial and nonfinancial objectives.
 The Compensation Committee sets individual target awards for each NEO, expressed as a percentage of base salary, based on several factors such as desired competitiveness, performance, expertise, experience, and internal equity.
-The following table highlights the target MIP percentage for each NEO, there were no changes to the MIP target percent of salary in FY22:
+The following table highlights the target MIP percentage for each NEO, there were no changes to the MIP target percent of salary in FY23:

-Name FY21 MIP Target FY22 MIP Target % Increase
+ease/ rease)

-Geoffrey S. Martha 150% 150% 0%
+Geoffrey S. Martha 150 % 150 %

-Karen L. Parkhill 110% 110% 0%
+Karen L. Parkhill 110 % 110 % - %

-Ivan Fong (1) 100%
+Sean M. Salmon 100 % - %

-Robert J. White 100% 100% 0%
+Rob ten Hoedt 100 % 100 % - %

-Rob ten Hoedt 100% 100% 0%
+Robert J. White 100 % 100 % - %